 Network Nodes

-A decentralized fleet of contributors that:
+A decentralized network of contributors that:

-• Submit results for verification
+• Submit completed work for verification

-• Earn rewards for verified work
+• Earn rewards for verifiable contributions

 How Nodes Participate